|✔︎||Safe first try|

 Flip buttons – this flips the meaning of left-click and right-click if you are using mouse and tap and hold if you are using a touch device.
 This is mostly meant for fast players on touch devices who do not want to wait the time required for hold.

 Question mark – with this option you can mark tiles that you are uncertain about with a question mark.
 Professional players who play very fast would prefer to have this feature disabled as it slows them down.

-Disarm – this options allows you survive even if you uncover a mine.
+Disarm – this option allows you to survive even if you uncover a mine.
 Once that happens, the mine blinks and you have three seconds to flag it, otherwise the game is lost.
-Enabling disarm even for a short while during the game is counted as an “aid.”
+Enabling disarming even for a short while during the game is counted as an “aid.”

 Cheat – the player can simply cheat and have a tile uncovered or flagged depending on whether there is or there isn’t a mine beneath it.
 This is also counted as an “aid.”